jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Also:

 - Williams, J., Evans, C., & King, L. (2012).
-The impact of universal design for learning Instruction on lesson planning (Links to an external site.)Links to an external site..
+The impact of universal design for learning Instruction on lesson planning.
 International Journal of Learning, 18(4).
 - Rusznyak, L. & Walton, E. (2011).
-Lesson planning guidelines for student teachers: A scaffold for the development of pedagogical content knowledge (Links to an external site.)Links to an external site..
+Lesson planning guidelines for student teachers: A scaffold for the development of pedagogical content knowledge.
 Education as Change, 15(2).
 - Uhrmacher, P., Conrad, B. M., & Moroye, C. M. (2013).
 Finding the balance between process and product through perceptual lesson planning.
 Teachers College Record, 115, 1-27.